Methylergometrine: Pharmacodynamics

 Methylergometrine is an agonist or antagonist to serotonin, dopamine, and α-adrenergic receptors.
 Its specific binding and activation pattern on these receptors leads to a highly, if not completely, specific contraction of smooth uterus muscle via serotonin 5-HT2A receptors, while blood vessels are affected to a lesser extent compared to other ergot alkaloids.
 It has been found to interact with the serotonin 5-HT1A, 5-HT1B, 5-HT1E, 5-HT1F, 5-HT2A, 5-HT2B, 5-HT2C, 5-HT5A, and 5-HT7 receptors.
+Methylergometrine is an agonist of the serotonin 5-HT2B receptor and may be linked to cardiac valvulopathy.

+Pharmacokinetics

+The bioavailability of methylergometrine is 60% via oral administration and 78% by intramuscular injection.
+It is metabolized in the liver, with extensive first-pass metabolism.
+The elimination half-life of the drug is 3.4 hours.
+It is eliminated mainly via metabolism and then excreted.

+Natural occurrence

+Previously thought to be an exclusively synthetic compound, it has been reported to occur naturally in Argyreia nervosa (Hawaiian baby woodrose).
+The drug is on the World Health Organization's List of Essential Medicines.

+Chemistry

+Methylergometrine, also known as d-lysergic acid 1-butanolamide, is a derivative of the ergoline and lysergamide classes and is structurally related to ergometrine (d-lysergic acid β-propanolamide) and lysergic acid diethylamide (LSD).

+History

+Methylergometrine was first described in the scientific literature by 1945.

+Society and culture

+Recreational use

 Methylergometrine is a synthetic analogue of ergometrine, a psychedelic alkaloid found in ergot, and many species of morning glory.
 Methylergometrine is a member of the ergoline family and chemically similar to LSD, ergine, ergometrine, and lysergic acid.
 According to Jonathan Ott, methylergometrine produces LSD-like psychedelic effects at doses of 2 mg and above.
-This can be attributed to due to its agonistic action at the 5-HT2A–mGlu2 receptor protomers.
-Clinical efficacy occurs around 200 µg, ten times lower than the hallucinogenic threshold.
+Clinical effectiveness of methylergometrine as a medication occurs around 200 μg, which is 10 times lower than the hallucinogenic threshold.

-Methylergometrine is an agonist of the serotonin 5-HT2B receptor and is maybe linked to cardiac valvulopathy.

-Chemistry

-Methylergometrine, also known as d-lysergic acid 1-butanolamide, is a derivative of the ergoline and lysergamide classes and is structurally related to ergometrine (d-lysergic acid β-propanolamide) and lysergic acid diethylamide.